 Empty the Ash Pan

-Next, is the job of emptying the ash pan.
-Cinders that have fallen through the grate can remain hot for many hours, so be careful and do not empty hot ash and cinders into combustible containers - metal containers placed onto the hearth is ideal - keep away from carpets as the heat will transfer and burn your carpet!
+Cinders, from a previous log fire, that have fallen through the grate can remain hot for many hours, so be careful and do not empty hot ash and cinders into combustible containers – a metal container placed on the hearth is ideal - keep this away from carpets as the heat will transfer.
 Remove any decorative parts of the fire bed to gain access to the ash pan.
-Have your container close to hand and slowly (the slower the better) tip the ash into your container.
+Have your container close to hand and slowly tip the ash into your container.
 Be careful how quickly you tip it as you may end up covered in a cloud of ash if you do it too fast.
 Remove the ash from the room and replace the component parts of the fire bed so that you are in a position to lay your log fire.

 Lay the Fire Bed